Victori4/SteeringAngle/code-of-conduct.md

 * Members are expected to be on time for meetings and other planned activities.

 ## How will we solve conflicts?
 * We plan to have open communication and transparency in the team.
-* If there are any issues within the team we will bring it up to the other members and do our best to resolve the conflict.
+* If there are any issues within the team we will bring it up to the other members and do our best to resolve the conflict through discussion.
+* If there are conflicts relating to working processes or how to approach something, we will vote as a team and go with the majority.
+* To prevent potential conflicts due to the distance working environment, the team will take regular breaks.
+* If a team member feels that they need a moment away from the project, they can just inform the rest of the team and take a break.